CS-W4121/cs-w4121.github.io/homeworks/WrittenHW1.md

 # Question 13

 Consider a database with objects A and B and assume that there are two transactions T1 and T2.
-Below, R is for read, W is for write and Commit is for committing the transaction.
+Below, R is for read, W is for write, Commit is for committing the transaction, and Abort is for aborting the transaction.

 a.